DomResc/docker-backup-tools/README.md

 - Docker installed and running
 - User with access to Docker (in the docker group or running as root)
-- Sufficient disk space for backups
+- Sufficient disk space for backups (at least 500MB free plus estimated backup size)
 - Basic bash utilities (find, sed, etc.)
+- The script will automatically verify these prerequisites before running

 ## How It Works

 ### Backup Process

+1. Verifies prerequisites (Docker access, permissions, disk space)
-1. Identifies volumes to back up (all or specified with the `-v` option)
+2. Identifies volumes to back up (all or specified with the `-v` option)
+3. Estimates disk space requirements and verifies sufficient free space
+4. Maps containers to volumes for efficient stopping/starting
-2. For each volume:
+5. For each volume:
    - Identifies containers using the volume
    - Skips the volume if the `-s/--skip-used` option is enabled and the volume is in use
    - Asks for confirmation before stopping containers (unless `-f/--force` is used)
    - Stops containers if necessary
    - Creates compressed archive of volume data with specified compression level
-   - Verifies backup integrity
+   - Verifies backup integrity and content
+   - Records backup statistics (size, duration, etc.)
-   - Restarts any stopped containers
+6. Restarts any stopped containers (even if errors occurred)
-3. Provides a summary of successful and failed backups
+7. Provides a summary of successful and failed backups
-4. Cleans up old backups according to retention policy
+8. Cleans up old backups according to retention policy

 ### Restore Process

+1. Verifies prerequisites (Docker access, permissions, disk space)
-1. Shows list of available backup dates (or uses specified date with `-b` option)
+2. Shows list of available backup dates (or uses specified date with `-b` option)
-2. Shows list of volumes available in the selected backup
+3. Shows list of volumes available in the selected backup
-3. Verifies backup integrity before restoration
+4. Verifies backup integrity and content before restoration
+5. Creates a temporary volume to test the backup restoration first
-4. Identifies and stops only running containers that use the volume
+6. Identifies and stops only running containers that use the volume
+7. Clears the target volume to ensure clean state
-5. Performs data restoration with detailed progress indication
+8. Performs data restoration with detailed progress indication
+9. Verifies restored data with file count checks
-6. Restarts containers that were previously running
+10. Restarts containers that were previously running
-7. Verifies restored data and reports any issues
+11. Removes the temporary test volume if successful

 ## Best Practices